stack-of-tasks/pinocchio/doc/d-labs/1-directgeom.md

 At each instant of your loop, recompute the position of the ball and display it so that it always "sticks" to the robot end effector.

-//// Homework --------

-Send by mail at nmansard@laas.fr a mail containing a single python file.
-The subject of the mail should start with +\[SUPAERO\] TP1+ When executed, the script should place the robot at the initial starting position where the end effector touches the sphere (optionally the rectangle) and move the robot with the sphere attached to the end effector.

-////